sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

 ## Customization settings

-Sourcegraph 3.13 introduces some new customization settings:
+Sourcegraph 3.13 introduces two new customization settings:

 - Users who prefer not to see search autocompletion suggestions can disable them by adding `search.hideSuggestions` set to `true` to their user settings.
 This will hide search suggestions in the search bar.
 - Admins can now set a minimum password length on their instance.
 Add `auth.minPasswordLength` to the site config to enforce the password length upon user creation or updating passwords.
-- Scala and Pascal hover tooltips now have syntax highlighting.
-Repositories with bad object packs or bad objects are automatically repaired.
-We now detect suspect output of git commands to mark a repository for repair. [#6676](https://github.com/sourcegraph/sourcegraph/issues/6676)

-## Addition of code intelligence data to Sourcegraph pings
+## Code intelligence data added to Sourcegraph pings

-The privacy of our customers is incredibly important to us, and we only collect data that is aggregated and anonymized, see our [ping philosophy](https://about.sourcegraph.com/handbook/engineering/adding_ping_data#ping-philosophy).
+Sourcegraph collects a small amount of anonymized, aggregate, and non-specific data from each instance.
+See the complete list of the [data we collect](https://docs.sourcegraph.com/admin/pings), and our [ping philosophy](https://about.sourcegraph.com/handbook/engineering/adding_ping_data#ping-philosophy).
 Code intelligence usage statistics will be sent back via pings by default.
 Aggregated event counts can be disabled via the site admin flag `disableNonCriticalTelemetry`.
-This data addition to our pings is in support of building better code intelligence.

 ## Experimental features